 - In the past, transition tagged players qualified for the compensatory formula.
 See Steve Hutchinson in 2007, who qualified in favor of Seattle despite being transition tagged and lost to Minnesota as part of the infamous “poison pill” incident in which the Seahawks retaliated by signing RFA Nate Burleson to a similar “poison pill” offer sheet.
 However, in 2016 the NFL and NFLPA agreed to change this rule, and now transition tagged players should no longer qualify.
 That year, this allowed Buffalo to get a 4th round comp pick for Da’Norris Searcy by removing Charles Clay (signed on a transition tag offer sheet from Miami) from the compensatory formula.
 As part of the agreement, 33 comp picks were awarded in 2016 instead of the standard 32.

-- Players who have options declined by their former teams qualify for the compensatory formula, even though the team had a method to keep them under contract.
-See Donte Stallworth in 2009, who qualified in favor of New England despite having an option on his contract declined.
+- Prior to the 2020 CBA, players who have options declined by their former teams qualified for the compensatory formula, even though the team had a method to keep them under contract.
+For one example, see Donte Stallworth in 2009, who qualified in favor of New England despite having an option on his contract declined.
+However, the 2020 has closed the loophole.
+However, App.
+V, §8 now makes explicit that such players, as well as any player who does not complete the “Maximum Possible Term” of the contract will not be eligible to become CFAs.
+This similarly applies to any player whose contract was shortened via renegotiation.

 You may find OTC’s current compensatory draft pick projections on our draft page.